Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 The Hunters saw it comin’, o’ course.
 There was only one reason ‘fer the allied forces ‘ta withdraw, so when the withdrawal began, so did the desperate last-ditch offensive.

 It din’t work.
 How could it?
 They were attackin’ over blown bridges, through minefields and prepared lines of fire.
 All the Humans and Gao had ‘ta do was fall back in an orderly manner, blow shit up as they went, leave behind death an’ killing fields in their wake.
 The HEAT and Second Fang ran force protection right the way back ‘ta the Arrays.
-They were leavin’ a lot of equipment behind...but not a single man.
+They were leavin’ a lot of equipment behind... but not a single man.

 By the time they were back to the footprint of the base itself, there weren’t too many Hunters left alive.
 They were even throwing Builders into the fight.

 "Motherfucker."

 Firth’s angry rumble drew Daar’s attention to the river’s far bank.
 An oversized white beast stood calmly among the rubble, not joining the attack.
-As much as Daar could read Hunter body language it looked...relaxed.
+As much as Daar could read Hunter body language it looked... relaxed.

 "Fucker’s laughin’ at us," Burgess agreed.